Bluebird-Proteus CN7: Bonneville, 1960

-Following the low-speed tests conducted at Goodwood, the CN7 was taken to the Bonneville Salt Flats in Utah, USA, scene of Campbell's father's last LSR triumph in 1935.
+Following the low-speed tests conducted at Goodwood, the CN7 was taken to the Bonneville Salt Flats in Utah, USA, scene of Campbell's father's last land speed record (LSR) triumph in 1935.
 In early September, CN7 accelerated from a standing start to just under 400 mph in 24 seconds covering 1.5 miles, using approximately 80 per cent of the engine's full power.
 The LSR attempt however, which was heavily sponsored by BP, Dunlop, and other British motor component companies, was unsuccessful and CN7 was severely damaged during a high-speed crash on 16 September.
 Campbell suffered a fracture to his lower skull, a broken ear drum, and cuts and bruises.
 He convalesced in California until November 1960.
 Meanwhile, plans had been put in motion to rebuild CN7 for a further attempt.

 His confidence was severely shaken, he was suffering mild panic attacks, and for some time he doubted whether he would ever return to record breaking.
 As part of his recuperation he learned to fly light aircraft and this boost to his confidence was an important factor in his recovery.
 By 1961 he was on the road to recovery and planning the rebuild of CN7.